Forbesganj: Rail

+A new railway line of 17.60 km connecting LAXMIPUR- FORBESGANJ to strengthen NORTH EAST connectivity is proposed and undergoing FINAL LOCATION SURVEY at present.

 Air

-Forbesganj Airport was a functional military airport between 1934 to 1942 (active during World War II) and again during the 1962 war with China.
+Forbesganj Airport was a functional military airport between 1934 and 1942 (active during World War II) and again during the 1962 war with China.
 On 10 June 1973 a Royal Nepal Airlines DHC-6 Twin Otter Plane was hijacked en route to Kathmandu from Biratnagar.
 This airport has now fallen into disrepair and is not operational.

 The nearest active airport to this place is Biratnagar (Nepal).
 Closest domestic airports are Darbhanga Airport in Darbhanga, Bihar and Bagdogra Airport in Siliguri, West Bengal, both about 160 km away.
 Jay Prakash Narayan International Airport in the Bihar state's capital city Patna is approximately 300 km. away.
 From Bagdogra Airport it takes 3–4 hours to reach the city by road.

 Education

 There are several CBSE and State Board schools in this city.

 Some Senior Secondary schools are Mithila Public School (established in 1989), S.R.S Vidya Mandir, Modern/Premier Academy, Pi World school, Shishu Bharti, Delhi Public School Forbesganj, DAV Public School, Central Public School, Dev Gurukul Primary School and Sisu Mandir, Genius Academy etc.

 All Colleges of this city are under Purnia University.